How to remove Mac viruses

 Techniques used by virus creators to overcome Apple's protection

-For many years, millions of Mac users thought that these protection measures are more than enough to keep them away from harm's way.
+For many years, millions of Mac users thought that these protection measures were more than enough to keep them away from harm's way.
 However, the hackers are sophisticated individuals, and they are always seeking to find solutions and overcome the protection.

 Mac viruses infect a computer without user knowledge and consent, for example: